seungjaeryanlee/endtoend.ai/_drafts/2018-10-15-a-deeper-look-at-experience-replay.md

 [**LunarLander**](https://gym.openai.com/envs/LunarLander-v2/) and [**Pong (RAM)**](https://gym.openai.com/envs/Pong-ram-v0/) are well-known environments for testing reinforcement learning algorithms.
 We direct unfamiliar readers to the official documentation.

-To conduct experiments efficienctly, we incorporate **timeout** in all three tasks.
+To conduct experiments efficiently, we incorporate **timeout** in all three tasks.
 In other words, each task has a maximum episode length, and the episode will end automatically after reaching this length.
 This is necessary in practice since otherwise an episode can be arbitrarily long.
 Since this is still a modification of the task, we use a large enough timeout (5000, 1000, 10000 steps respectively) to reduce the influence in our results.
 To further reduce the effects of timeout, we use **partial-episode-bootstrap** (PEB) by Pardo et al. (2017).

 <figure>
   <img src="../assets/blog/slowpapers/a-deeper-look-at-experience-replay/peb.png" alt="Pardo17"/>